pytchlang/pytch-tutorials/qbert/tutorial.md

 If you green-flag the project now, you'll see the pyramid appear block by block.

+One tiny detail is that the *original* `Block` sprite is still there, and this will complicate things.
+We'll work round this by hiding the original once all the clones have been made:

+{{< commit hide-original-block >}}

 ## Introduce the Q*bert character

 Now let's bring in our hero!
 We'll define a *Sprite* for Q\*bert: